 • Second, for taxpayers who do itemize their deductions, they may be subject to limitations on their charitable deductions.
 The first limit is that cash donations are limited to 50% of AGI; appreciated property donations are generally limited to 30% of AGI.
 Any amounts over this can be carried forward and deducted over the next five years.

 • Third, by making this election, AGI will be lower as this distribution isn’t included in income.
-This may increase the allowable amount of medical deductions and miscellaneous itemized deductions as these deductions are limited as a percentage of AGI.
+This may increase the allowable amount of medical deductions as these deductions are limited as a percentage of AGI.

 • Fourth, a qualified charitable distribution from an IRA reduces gross income and may be reducing the taxable portion of any social security income benefit.